Glossary

 -

-Fundraising events that raise money through sponsorship of a person or group of people who intend to complete a specific task, for example, run a marathon, climb a mountain, or cycle or walk a certain distance.
+Fundraising events that raise money through sponsorship of a person (or group of people) who is taking part in a specific activity, such as running a marathon or climbing a mountain.

 -